By Dennis Rainey

 In marriage it’s important to set up some barriers that will protect you from temptations which could harm or even destroy your marriage.
 One important guardrail, for example, is to agree you will never conceal any purchase from your spouse (unless it’s a gift for her).
 Too many couples get into financial trouble because one or both don’t control their spending and then try to hide the problem.

 I encourage men to not trust themselves alone with the opposite sex.
 If you need to meet a female colleague for lunch, invite someone to join you if appropriate.
 I’ve had a friend who won’t get in an elevator alone with a woman.
 You may think that’s a little extreme, but I’ve been propositioned on an elevator.
 Share your “guardrails” with your wife and ask her if they are too extreme.
-(I’ll share a few of my guardrails a bit later in this blog.)
+(I’ll share a few of my guardrails a bit later in this post.)

 31. Husbands should express love for their wives by sacrificially denying themselves.